 Concentrate on Listening

 Being a good listener is more important than being an “interesting” talker.
 Listening is also the best way to learn about the person you’re dating.
 Do all the talking and you’ll miss the opportunity to determine their character.

-Questions are your instrument for creating meaningful conversation and for discovering whether your date is a good match for you.
-Refer to this article entitled, Dating Questions for Successful Relationships “ for ideas.
+Questions are your instrument for creating meaningful conversation.
+They are also key to discovering whether your date is a good match for you.

 Listening and observing is more valuable than talking and trying to impress.
 Your date will be more impressed by your listening skills than your theatrical performance.

 Make having fun be your primary goal for the date.
 Remove expectations and just go with the flow.
 Just have the intention of having a good time and making a new friend.

 Don’t make discovering the love of your life or getting laid your objective.
 If you do that, you’ll likely present yourself as being overly anxious, insecure, and pushy.

 Just focus on having fun and everything else will fall into place.

 Being confident on a date means you don’t need to use sweet-talk or flattery to get your date to like you.
 Here’s what I mean.

 Don’t be overly nice.
 Just be yourself.
 You almost have to not care whether your date likes you.
 That doesn’t mean you’re impolite or self-absorbed.
 It just means that your self-esteem will not be hurt if they don’t like you.